 Dr. Neil Beck reported “People vary so much in their condition, body mass, absorption, sensitivity to and excretion of Naltrexone that a Doctor can only generalize about dose sizes and then you have to find out for yourself depending on how you feel and perform, your blood tests and your physical examinations and scans.
 What’s best for other people may not be best for you.”

-It is usually best to start with 1.5 mgs and then increase over a couple of weeks or a month.
-(According to Dr. De Meirleir, the doses in ME/CFS – a disease which features hypersensitivity to drugs – may be as low as 0.5 mg. and up to 5 mg. or more.)
-In general he finds that 1.5 mg. isn’t enough and 6 mg. is too much and that most people end up taking from 3-4.5 mgs. is the best.
-He suggests that patients every few months decrease and increase their dose to check that their requirements haven;t changed.
+Most people probably start with 1.5 mgs and then increase over a couple of weeks or a month.
+(According to Dr. De Meirleir, an ME/CFS specialist, starting doses in ME/CFS can be as low as 0.5 mg. and end up being 5 mg. or more.)
+In general he finds that 1.5 mg. isn’t enough and 6 mg. is too much and that most people end up taking from 3-4.5 mgs. a day..
+He suggests that patients decrease and then increase their dose every few months to check that their requirements for the drug haven’t changed.

 If you’re on narcotic pain drugs, do not take LDN until the drugs are out of your system.
 If you have Hashimoto’s disease, consult with your doctor and start off low.